Ildaron/Consciousness-Is-Measurable/Insects/Readme.txt

+Drosophila
 We are working, and soon we will add scripts and a dataset